emptycoder/shape-fp/docs/list.md

 ## associate

-The `associate` method returns a new list where each item of the existing item is paired with the result of the item mapped over the supplied function.
+The `associate` method returns a new list where each existing item is paired with the result of the item mapped over the supplied function.

 ```typescript
 assert.deepEqual(